karlo2021/web-app-with-mern/README.md

 1. Define a type for the scalar using the scalar keyword instead of the type keyword in the schema.
 2. Add a top-level resolver for all scalar types, which handles both serialization (on the way out) as well as parsing (on the way in) via class methods.
 After these, the new type can be used just as any native scalar type like String and Int would be used.
 Let’s call the new scalar type GraphQLDate.
-The scalar type has to be defined as such in the schema using thescalar keyword followed by the name of the custom type.
+The scalar type has to be defined as such in the schema using the scalar keyword followed by the name of the custom type.
 Let’s put this in the beginning of the file.
 Now, we can replace the String type association with the created and due fields with GraphQLDate.

 <pre>
 <b>scalar GraphQLDate</b>